GSA/idmanagement.gov/_fpki/common/01_prepare_to_migrate.md

   <td colspan="7" class="desc">
   <ul>
 	<li>Inventory your agency's systems and applications.</li>
-	<li>Identify how you will deliver the updated FCPCA G2 CA certificate to each system or application.
+	<li>Identify how you will deliver the updated FCPCA G2 CA certificate to affected systems or applications.
 For example, you might distribute the certificate through a Group Policy Object (GPO) or Mobile Device Management (MDM) tool.</li>
   </ul>
   </td>
 </tr>